Illusioner2520/EnderLynx/README.md

 ## Features

- - 🖥️ Launch any version of Minecraft from rd-132211 to present day
+### Supported Versions

+EnderLynx supports all versions of Minecraft supported by the vanilla Minecraft launcher.

+### Supported Loaders

- - 🔃 Launch Vanilla, Fabric, Forge, NeoForge or Quilt
+EnderLynx supports Fabric, Forge, NeoForge, Quilt or no loader at all.

+### Other Features

- - 👤 Easily switch between Minecraft accounts
+- Easily swap between Minecraft accounts
-   - 🟥 Supports Microsoft sign-in
- - ℹ️ Create separate instances of Minecraft independent from each other
- - 🛜 Full integration with Modrinth and CurseForge
+- Full integration with both [Modrinth](https://modrinth.com/) and [CurseForge](https://www.curseforge.com/)
-   - 📃 Select any version or download the most recent one
-   - 📷 View the gallery for any project
-   - 📄 View the description for any project
- - 🧑 Change your skin and cape in the launcher
+- Change your skin and cape within the launcher with many default skins to choose from
-   - 🧑‍🦰 Includes all default skins and skins from official skin packs
-   - ↩️ Import skins from a file, username or URL
-   - ⭐ Favorite skins to come back to them later
- - 👥 View and edit your Minecraft Java friends list
+- View and edit your Minecraft Java friends list
- - 🔗 Share instances through a new .elpack file format
+- Share instances through a new `.elpack` file format
- - 📁 Add instances from a CurseForge .zip, Modrinth .mrpack, MultiMC/Prism .zip or a CurseForge profile code
+- Import instances from a CurseForge `.zip`, Modrinth `.mrpack`, MultiMC/Prism `.zip` or a CurseForge profile code
- - 🔔 Includes the most recent Minecraft news on the home page
- - ❓ Includes a random assortment of modpacks to discover on the home page
- - 🎁 Manage mods, resource packs and shaders, including the ability to disable.
+- Easily manage your mods, resource packs and shaders
-   - 📈 Update content, including when an instance's game version is edited
- - 🍫 Jump directly into a world if the version supports it
+- Jump directly into a world or server
- - ⌚ View your most recently played worlds and instances to jump back in
- - 📌 Pin your instances or worlds to the home screen
- - ✂️ Add a desktop shortcut for instances or worlds to jump back in without opening the launcher
+- Add a desktop shortcut for worlds or instances
- - 🌍 View an instance's singleplayer and multiplayer worlds
-   - 🌏 Add worlds and servers from CurseForge
-   - 🗺️ Import worlds from other launchers
-   - 📦 Add data packs from Modrinth and CurseForge to any singleplayer world
- - 🪵 View the logs for an instance in real time (and past logs)
+- View the logs for an instance in real time
- - 📂 View and edit the files in the launcher for each instance
+- View and edit files for an instance
- - 🤔 Set default options that are applied to any newly created instance
+- Set default options to apply to newly-created instances
- - 🖼️ View the screenshots for any instance
+- View screenshots for an instance easily
- - 🔧 Easily Repair instances (and select which parts to repair)
- - 📚 Organize your instance list with custom groups
- - ⏲️ Keeps track of your play time per instance
- - 🔵 Multiple accent colors to choose from
- - 🍵 Automatic downloads of Java
+- Automatic Java downloads
-   - ☕ Change the Java Installation the launcher uses
-   - 🐏 Change the amount of RAM each instance can use
- - ⬆️ Update from inside of the App (Only on Windows) (It will never update automatically to give you control)
- - ✅ Many other helpful features and more to come!
+- Manually-triggered updates from inside the app (Windows exclusive)

 ## Technologies